-VIII.
+IX.
 CONCLUSION

 In this paper, we provided several periodic scheduling algorithms for bufferless NoCs, that are designed to meet the hard communication deadlines of real-time applications, applications based on the BSP programming model, and network congestion-control applications.
 In particular, we introduced DTNS and TNS scheduling algorithms that were proved to be optimal for complete exchange traffic on degree-two and torus networks.
 We also provided an application of the TNS algorithm on mesh NoCs, and showed that it achieves a constant bounded schedule length compared to the optimal scheduling.
+Then, we provided a Latency-based scheduling algorithm for general periodic traffic pattern.
+We showed that latency-based scheduling algorithm is more efficient than random greedy scheduling on such NoC topologies as rings, tori and mesh.

-In future work, we would like to investigate the following open problems: proving that the collision-free scheduling problem for periodic arbitrary traffic is NPhard, providing an efficient algorithm for scheduling arbitrary periodic non-uniform traffic, and to apply our results to other collision-free networks, like optical networks, which consist of arbitrary topologies.
+In future work, we would like to investigate the following open problems: proving that the collision-free scheduling problem for periodic arbitrary traffic is NPhard, providing improvements to our Latency-based algorithm, and to apply our results to other collisionfree networks, like optical networks, which consist of arbitrary topologies.